 A concern for any company is that, before the company is able to restructure its debts, creditors acting in their own interest will wind-up the company, place the company into receivership, seize the assets of the company or otherwise take action that would frustrate the company restructuring.
-As noted above, Hong Kong has no formal mechanism by which a company can stop creditors from taking such action.
+As noted above, Hong Kong corporate bankruptcy laws have no formal mechanism by which a company can stop creditors from taking such action.

 Pending a possible corporate restructuring, a creditor may seek to wind-up a company with a view to pressuring the company into repaying its debt in priority to the debts of other creditors.